sbrl/nimrod-data-downloader/README.md

      - `bottom_right`: The bottom-right / south-east point (latitude / longitude)
      - `top_left_os`: The top-left / north-west point (OS national grid)
      - `bottom_right_os`: The bottom-right / south-east point (OS national grid)
- - `bounds_extract_array`: The binary data is first converted to 1 big array of arrays beforee the slice is extracted.
-This contains debugging information about where the slice that was extract was in the source data.
-     - `start`: The x/y indexes top-left corner of the data extracted in the source data
-     - `end`: The x/y indexes of the bottom-right corner of the data extracted in the source data
  - `count_total`: The total number of individual data points in the source array of arrays
- - `count_extract`: The total number of individual data points in the extract array of arrays.
+ - `count`: The total number of individual data points in the extract array of arrays.

+**The following properties are not available if you do not specify a area to extract:**

+ - `bounds_extract`
+ - `bounds_full`: Available, but looks different

 ### Caveats
 The format of the data should be fairly easy to handle, but it's very important to note some caveats that will leave you very confused if you don't read this section.